 At that time the Radio Times was owned directly by the BBC, which had started the magazine in 1923 because newspapers refused to print radio listings, fearing that promoting the radio would lead to a decrease in their sales.
 It remained in BBC ownership until 2011, when a reorganisation saw it transferred to a newly-formed publishing company.

-Even so, the Radio Times still sells more than 622,000 copies per week and is Britain’s third best-selling TV listings guide behind ‘TV Choice’ (1.2m copies) and ‘What’s On TV’ (885,000 copies).
+Even so, the Radio Times still sells more around 520,000 copies per week, with that figure rising significantly for the Christmas and New Year double issue.
 Many people who never buy a Radio Times throughout the rest of the year still make a point of buying the Christmas double-issue, simply because it has become part of Christmas.